Echsecutor/beyond-did-web/README.md

 ## Feature requests: What is did:web lacking

-### Recover a DID if the private key has gone bad

-In case a private key gets

-- lost, i.e. is no longer available to the legitimate owner but likely also not to anybody else
-- compromised, i.e. accessible by an unauthorized actor
-- out dated, e.g. because the key length or, more generally, the algorithm used are no longer considered secure enough

-a DID needs to be associated with a new key pair.
-Such that

-- Signatures by the DID before the private key went bad remain valid
-- Signatures by the did's bad key after it went bad are to be considered invalid
-- The DID can still sign (with a new key)

-This applies in particular for VCs issued by the did, but also to e.g. presentations signed by the did.

-### Update service endpoints of a DID document

-Service endpoints provided by a DID might change over time, hence a typical did document update not related to cryptografic material is changing the list of published service endpoints.
-In case of self sovereign identity the issuer needs to add a new communication endpoint because of a new supported protocol or the endpoint of an existing one has been transfered to a new domain.

-### Practical business applications and feature requirements of businesses in relation to did:web.
+The following chapter is pointing out the features that are missing in the did:web method.

+### Cryptographic ownership binding

+To proof the ownership of a DID, the owner performs a signature with the private key that is linked to the DID.
+The verifier can verify the signature with the public key that is published in the DID document.
+In cases like `did:key` or `did:jwk` the public key is bounded to the ID of the DID, same goes for `did:ethr` where the verifier is able to validate the ledger.
+But `did:web` is missing the binding between the ID of the DID and the public keys to proof ownership.
+Here the owner or the controller of the DID document is the one who has access to either the web server where the DID document is hosted or to the DNS servers to point to another web server.
+The owner of these resources is able to publish a new DID document and therefore to change the public keys.
+The attacker is not able to get access to the old used private key of the DID, but can hijack the identity to sign new credentials or authenticate with this ID to other services.

+On the other hand this missing binding allows the owner to rotate the keys in case he lost access to the current private key, like the typical "passwort forget" functionality.
+The risk of locking out by the private key is a feature other DID methods like `did:key` or `did:jwk` are missing.
+But as mentioned the ownership to the DNS and web servers is a risk that has to be considered.

+### Unique identifiers for the objects

+Each element inside the DID document has to have a unique identifier, because it needs to be referenced.
+In case a credential is signed by a key, the DID document including the public key can also include multiple public keys.
+A X509 certificate does not need a specific identifier of the public key, because the certificate only includes one public key, so the identifier of the certificate and the public key is the same.
+It is also not a good way to loop over all the public keys in the DID document to check if the signature is valid with one of them.
+Instead the public key will be referenced in the issued credential like `did:web:example.com#key-1`.
+This will block the identifier `key-1` in the future, because `did:web` is not supporting versioning of the documents.
+The owner is unable to publish a new public key under the same identifier because it would make the old public key unavailable.
+Other DID methods that support versioning allow to query a public key by the identifier and the version id or time like `did:ethr:123456#key-1?versionId=2` and a new public key like `did:ethr:123456#key-1?versionId=2`.
+This is important when a use case enforces you to publish a public key under a specific identifier.
+For use cases like authentication this feature sounds irrelevant because you need always the latest public key to verify the response.
+But in case of auditability you want to query older public keys to proof that the signature was valid at the time of issuance without forcing you to store the public key in your own archive.

-### DID:web auditability
+### did:web auditability

-In the area of software development for compliance solutions, the integrity, transparency, and verifiability of data are foundational requirements.
+did:web In the area of software development for compliance solutions, the integrity, transparency, and verifiability of data are foundational requirements.
 Essential "compliance controls" such as Confidentiality, Integrity, Availability, Non-repudiation, Attributability, Tamper-proof Timestamping, Sequencing of Events, Long-term Archiving, and Proof Preservation form the backbone of a robust compliance solution.
 These controls ensure that sensitive information remains protected, actions are traceable to their sources, and evidence of events or decisions is preserved for future reference or audits.
 Specifically, the Auditability of DID documents plays a pivotal role in this context.

 It guarantees that every piece of data, once entered, remains transparent and immutable, establishing a clear, verifiable record.
 This is especially vital for